 OGS serves as a "home away from home" for all international students.
 Affiliation with OGS begins with admission to the academic program and continues throughout the student life cycle at Northeastern and beyond for alumni who apply for Optional Practical Training (OPT).
 OGS offers academic support services; cultural acclimation support; and events and initiatives including the cultural festival “Carnevale” in the spring, which celebrates the cultural diversity of the entire university community.
 For a list of OGS services and programs, visit the OGS website.

 International students must maintain full-time status at Northeastern to be in compliance with immigration and SEVIS regulations.
 Also, they must not engage in any type of employment unless timely authorized by OGS.
 Note that timely registration for courses is especially important so that they may remain in compliance with current federal regulations.
 They should consult with OGS if they have questions about their individual status.

 Preparing to study at Northeastern University is exciting, and students have many things to do in preparation.
 Here are some of the key items students should do to prepare.

-New international students are expected to arrive by the start date of the program stated on the I-20 issued by Northeastern or on the DS-2019 issued by Northeastern or by the sponsoring agency/government.
+New international students are expected to arrive by the program start date stated on the I-20 issued by Northeastern or on the DS-2019 issued by Northeastern or by the sponsoring agency/government.

-When making travel arrangements students should seek admission to the United States no more than 30 days prior to the report date on the I-20 or DS-2019, and students should not arrive after the report date on the I-20 or DS-2019.
+When making travel arrangements, students should seek admission to the United States no more than 30 days prior to the report date on the I-20 or DS-2019, and students should not arrive after the program start date on the I-20 or DS-2019.

-The OGS advises students on the complexities of immigration compliance and interfaces with various U.S. government agencies.
-The OGS maintains and updates the SEVIS system and advises students on relevant issues related to nonimmigrant student status by individual appointments or through workshops and information sessions.
-Contact OGS with questions relating to nonimmigrant student status or any aspect of SEVIS compliance.
+OGS advises students on the complexities of immigration compliance and interfaces with various U.S. government agencies.
+OGS maintains and updates the SEVIS system and advises students on relevant issues related to nonimmigrant student status by individual appointments or through workshops and information sessions.
+Check the OGS website for important updates and/or contact OGS with questions relating to nonimmigrant student status or any aspect of SEVIS compliance.